Root Awakening

 “Two shells.”
 A pause.
 “The actual shells.”

-Manny brought them — the shallow wooden bowls, the earthy brown of the kava inside them, nothing appetizing about the presentation, everything correct about the ritual.
-He set them down without comment, glanced at the notebook with the incurious recognition of a man who had seen stranger things on this bar, and moved away.
+Manny brought them, the shallow wooden bowls, the earthy brown of the kava inside them, nothing appetizing about the presentation, everything correct about the ritual.
+He set them down without comment, glanced at the notebook with the incurious recognition of a man who saw stranger things on this bar, and moved away.

 Alex lifted his shell.
 Looked at Dale.